 Richard G. Baumert

-Richard G. Baumert is responsible for West Coast development, residential sales and marketing, as well as Millennium Partners' international operations, which include offices in Hong Kong and Taipei, Taiwan.
+Richard G. Baumert is responsible for development, residential sales and marketing efforts for Millennium Partners across the country.
+Additionally, he oversees Millennium Partners' international operations, which includes offices in Hong Kong and Taipei, Taiwan.

 Mr. Baumert joined Millennium Partners in 2001.
 Initially based in New York City, he acted as project and asset manager for the company's pre-opening hotel operations for its Ritz-Carlton and Four Seasons hotel projects.
-In 2003, Mr. Baumert relocated to oversee all of Millennium's development interests in Miami, which included project management, operations, asset management, and sales and marketing for the residential real estate component, of Millennium Partners' mixed-use Four Seasons Hotel & Tower.
+In 2003, Mr. Baumert began overseeing all of Millennium's development interests in Miami, which included project management, operations, asset management, and sales and marketing for the residential real estate component, of Millennium Partners' mixed-use Four Seasons Hotel & Tower.

-In 2006, Mr. Baumert relocated to San Francisco, where he developed and led the highly successful sales, marketing and operations aspects of Millennium Tower, a 419-unit luxury residential development in the heart of San Francisco's South of Market district.
+In 2006, Mr. Baumert developed and led the highly successful sales, marketing and operations aspects of Millennium Tower, a 419-unit luxury residential development in the heart of San Francisco's South of Market district.
 One of the most acclaimed luxury residences in the United States, Millennium Tower is the first Millennium Partners project in San Francisco to bear the company's name.